daddel80/notepadpp-multireplace/README.md

 #### **init({Variable1=Value1, Variable2=Value2, ...})  (available in MultiReplace Version 2.209)**
 Initializes custom variables for use in various commands, extending beyond standard variables like CNT, MATCH, CAP1.
 These variables can carry the status of previous find-and-replace operations to subsequent ones.

 Custom variables maintain their values throughout a single Replace-All or within the list of multiple Replace operations.
+So they can transfer values from one list entry to the following ones.
 They reset at the start of each new document in 'Replace All in All Open Documents'.

 | Find:            | Replace:                                                                                                      | Before                             | After                                     |
 |------------------|---------------------------------------------------------------------------------------------------------------|------------------------------------|-------------------------------------------|